NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 **Simple**

+If the utility rate type is simple, utility bills are calculated based on fixed charges and a marginal rate.

   ================================  ========  =======  ===========  ========  ========  ============================================================
   Element                           Type      Units    Constraints  Required  Default   Notes
   ================================  ========  =======  ===========  ========  ========  ============================================================